 Per SS3/19, financial risks from climate change arise through two primary channels: physical risks and transition risks.
+The reputational risks associated with climate change is also considered.

-An assessment of the current climate change financial risks relating to the Property Fund was undertaken in 2019.
+Given the proportion of the total size of the Property Fund relative to the business, and the inherent risk of climate change within real estate, an assessment of the current climate change financial risks relating to the Property Fund was undertaken.
 Regarding the remaining AIPL funds, Aviva Investors' analysts and portfolio managers integrate environmental, social and governance ('ESG') factors into the investment analysis and decision-making process across all asset classes.
 Aviva Investors also engages proactively with companies on ESG risks.

-Overall the Property Fund is well positioned to manage current and developing climate change financial risks with an active approach in place to monitor the assets.
-The approach to ESG modelling and governance around climate risks will be enhanced in conjunction with the wider Real Assets business and Aviva Group to ensure alignment to future developments.
+Overall, the Property Fund is well positioned to manage current and developing climate change financial risks with an active approach in place to monitor the assets.
+The approach to ESG modelling and governance around climate risks will continually be enhanced in conjunction with the wider Real Assets business and Aviva Group to ensure alignment to future developments.